Cub Scouts (Scouting America): Organization

 The Cub Scout pack is sponsored by a community organization such as a business, service organization, school, labor group or religious institution.
 The chartered organization is responsible for selecting leadership, providing a meeting place and promoting a good program.
 The chartered organization representative is the liaison between the pack, the chartered organization, and the BSA.

 The pack meets once a month, providing a program for Cub Scouts, leaders, parents and other family members attending.
 The pack is led by a Cubmaster with one or more assistant Cubmasters.
 The pack committee is a group of adults, led by the pack committee chair, who plan the pack program and activities and manage record keeping, finance, leadership recruitment and registration.
 The pack trainer is responsible for ensuring that all of the pack leaders are trained and for maintaining training records.

-Cub Scouts who join a pack are assigned to dens with ideally six to eight members, usually based on age: Lion Scouts (kindergarten), Tiger Scouts (first grade), Wolf Scouts (second grade), Bear Scouts (third grade), and Webelos Scouts (fourth and fifth grades).
+Cub Scouts who join a pack are assigned to dens with ideally six to eight members, usually based on age: Lion Scouts (kindergarten), Tiger Scouts (first grade), Wolf Scouts (second grade), Bear Scouts (third grade), Webelos Scouts (fourth grade), and Arrow of Light Scouts (fifth grade).
 Dens meet weekly or biweekly under the direction of the adult den leader.
 A Cub Scout is elected to the Denner position to provide basic leadership to the den.
 A Scout or Venturer holding the den chief position may assist the den leader in activities.
 Den meetings are planned around a particular adventure being worked on for rank advancement and may include games, handicrafts, hikes and other outdoor fun while also preparing for the next pack meeting.